SolokiAbbas/sociagram/README.md

 * Follow and unfollow other users
 * Check out their current profile
 * Check out other user's profile
+* Edit Profile
+* Profile Modal when Post clicked on

 ### Overall Structure